-1. North Cascades: North of I-90
+- 1. North Cascades: North of Interstate-90

-- 2. I-90 Corridor: Between Hyak and Easton along I-90 - 3.
-Southern Cascades: South of I-90
+- 2. I-90 Corridor: Between Hyak and Easton along I-90

+- 3. Southern Cascades: South of I-90

 At the start of each year, monitoring objectives are established by project staff with feedback and guidance from the Advisory Council.
-These objectives are typically in response to current statewide priority species and habitat that has been identified as important for these species.
-In 2015, our monitoring objectives were to:
+These objectives are typically in response to current statewide priority species and habitat identified as important for these species.
+In 2016, our monitoring objectives were to:

 - 1. Monitor the recovery of gray wolves (Canis lupus) in the Cascade Mountains, with a particular focus on the Southern Recovery Zone.
-These survey areas were determined in response to identified high-quality habitat where wolves are expected to expand their existing range. - Document the presence of wolverines (Gulo gulo) in the North and South Cascades, outside of the geographic scope of the ongoing North Cascades Wolverine Study.1 In addition to visual documentation through remote cameras, these survey areas are set up to collect valuable genetic information for wildlife agencies. - 3.
+These sites were determined in response to identified high-quality habitat where wolves are expected to expand their existing range. - 2.
+Document the presence of wolverines (Gulo gulo) in the North and South Cascades, outside of the geographic scope of the ongoing North Cascades Wolverine Study.2 In addition to visual documentation through remote cameras, these sites are set up to collect valuable genetic information for wildlife agencies. - 3.
 Document grizzly bears (Ursus arctos horribilis) in the North Cascades Grizzly Bear Recovery Zone. - 4.
-Observe the behavior and presence of all wildlife species in key habitat connectivity areas east of Snoqualmie Pass along Interstate 90, where wildlife crossing structures are completed, under construction, or planned for construction as part of the I-90 Snoqualmie Pass East Project.2 - 5.
-Detect transboundary wildlife activity between northeast Washington and British Columbia with a specific focus on documenting and collecting genetic information from Canada lynx (Lynx canadensis).
+Observe the behavior and presence of all wildlife species in key habitat connectivity areas east of Snoqualmie Pass along Interstate 90, where wildlife crossing structures are completed, under construction, or planned for construction as part of the I-90 Snoqualmie Pass East Project.3 - 5.
+Detect transboundary wildlife activity between northeast Washington and British Columbia with a specific